impadalko/infuriating-button/README.md

 # infuriating-button

-A web component to create infuriating buttons.
+A web component to create ~infuriating~ delightful buttons.

 ## Motivation